 Business Shuttles: There are two business-operated shuttles that are free and open to the public:

 Maps: Find your way around using the Bicycle and Walking Map of Alameda published by Bike Walk Alameda.
-Hard copies of the 2021 map can be found at many locations around town.
-The 2015 map can be found online here.
+Hard copies of the latest map can be found at many locations around town.
+And, the map is also online here.
 Find a route using Google bikeways map.
-Use these maps to ride the Bay Trail, or loop around Bay Farm Island.
+Plan a ride on the Bay Trail here.

 Education: Increase your bicycling safety skills with a FREE class or workshop, targeted to adults, teens and families offered by Bike East Bay.

-- Your community-owned electric utility (Alameda Municipal Power) offers an electric bicycle rebate of up to $300, and up to $600 for income-qualified customers to purchase a new or used electric bicycle.
+- Your community-owned electric utility (Alameda Municipal Power) offers an electric bicycle rebate of up to $300, and up to $600 for income-qualified customers, to purchase a new electric bicycle.

-- If you are a resident member of the Alameda Transportation Management Association (includes Alameda Point, Mulberry, Marina Shores, Alta Star Harbor (Del Monte) and Alameda Marina), you're eligible for an additional rebate!
+- Additionally, all members of the Alameda Transportation Management Association (residents and employees) are eligible for an additional rebate!
+This includes residents in Alameda Point, Mulberry, Marina Shores, Alta Star Harbor (Del Monte) and Alameda Marina.

-- The state of California is also developing an e-bike rebate program, to be launched in the first months of 2023.
-Income-qualifying applicants will be able to get a voucher of up to $750 for a regular e-bike and up to $1,500 for a cargo or adaptive e-bike.
+- The state of California is also developing an e-bike rebate program, to be launched later in 2023.
+Income-qualifying applicants will be able to get a voucher voucher of up to $1,000 for a regular e-bike and up to $1,750 for a cargo or adaptive e-bike.
+People whose income is under 225% FPL or who live in disadvantaged (DAC) census tracts qualify for additional incentives of up to $250.

 Parking at Lockers: On-demand, shared-use bicycle lockers are available around the city, as listed below.
 These very low-cost lockers use the BikeLink system and cost $0.05 per hour.
-How to access the lockers:
+Access the lockers in one of three ways:

 Parking at BART Bike Station: At the Fruitvale BART Station in Oakland, secure parking can be found at the Fruitvale Bike Station, which also has a full-service bike repair shop.